• Skip to primary navigation

 Notes

-To soaking and straining the dates, you could use 1 tbsp of honey in place of the dates.
+To soaking and straining the dates, you could use 1 tablespoon of honey in place of the dates.

 You can use store bought orange juice if this is something you would prefer.